 - When you remove an item from an app, that item remains in your users' personalized navigation bars, and users can then delete it. - If you don't want your users to personalize the navigation bar for a specific app, disable personalization.
 From Setup in Lightning Experience, go to the App Manager.
 For the desired app, select App Options.
 Select Disable end user personalization of nav items in this app. - If you don't want your users to personalize the navigation bar for any app, disable personalization.
 From Setup, enter User Interface in the Quick Find box, then select User Interface.
 Select Disable Navigation Bar Personalization in Lightning Experience.
 Salesforce recommends disabling navigation personalization by app instead of for the entire org. - Control if temporary tabs are created when users access items outside of the app.
 From Setup in Lightning Experience, go to the App Manager.
 Edit the desired app.
-On the App Options page, select Don't automatically create temporary tabs when users access items outside this app.
+On the App Options page, select Disable temporary tabs for items outside of this app. - The tab's dropdown menu includes an option to create an item.
+For example, create an account by selecting + New Account from the Account tab's dropdown menu.
+However, the New action doesn't appear if: - Users don't have the create permission for the object - The New action isn't part of the search layout for the object's list view